Overview

 Roles

-- Viewer: Read-only access to collaboration features on the resource.
-Can view comments, replies, presence, cursors, notifications, and recordings but cannot modify them.
+- Viewer: Read-only access to collaboration features data for the given resource.

-Default role is “editor”.
-Assign or override roles per resource via the v2 Users and Auth Permissions REST APIs (e.g., Add Users, Update Users, Add Permissions, Generate Token).
+Assign or override roles per resource via your backend when granting permissions.
 Frontend SDK methods cannot set or change

 accessRole